 Advanced Placement (AP) Chemistry

-A student who earns a 4 or 5 on the AP Chemistry exam will receive three credits for CHEM 103 General Chemistry I. If the student also meet the math requisite for CHEM 109 Advanced General Chemistry (below), they are usually advised to take CHEM 109 to complete their general chemistry requirements.
-Learn more about how to earn credit at UW-Madison from AP and IB coursework.
+A student who earns a 4 or 5 on the AP Chemistry exam will receive three credits for CHEM 103 General Chemistry I. If the student also meets the math requisite for CHEM 109 Advanced General Chemistry (below), they are usually advised to take CHEM 109 to complete their general chemistry requirements.
+Learn more about how to earn credit at UW-Madison from AP coursework.

 CHEM 103/104 General Chemistry I/II